 The Tag Manager Server moves most tracking scripts from the browser to a server.
 The processing of the DataLayer works like the Google Tag Manager — of course, all e-commerce events are taken into account.

-By importing a GTM container tags, variables und triggers can be created as usual with the Google Tag Manager.
+By importing GTM container tags, variables and triggers you can work as usual with the Google Tag Manager.

 All DataLayer push events are automatically sent to the Tag Manager server, processed there, and sent directly to Google Analytics via the Measurement Protocol.

-These problems can only be solved with server-side tracking.
+Only server-side tracking solve these problems.
 And that is exactly what the Tag Manager server does.

 Chrome without Tracking Protection

 Result: GTM is running, but Analytics tracking is blocked

 Just test it with different browsers and settings on this page:Demo & Example Pages

 - Upload Tag Manager Server Scripts to the server.